BetaBot2002/dsa-assignments/README.md

 ## Questions

 #### Assignment 1
 1. Find the Maximum Element in an Array.
+[View Answer](./FindMaxFromArray.c)
 2. Reverse an Array In-Place.
 3. Find the Intersection of Two Arrays.
 4. Rotate an Array by a Given Number of Positions.